OVI / DUI Charges

 Other DUI/OVI charges include offenses for commercial drivers and the offense of Boating Under the Influence (BUI).
 If a person with a commercial driver’s license (CDL) refuses a chemical test or tests over the ‘legal limit’, the CDL is immediately suspended.
 If a CDL holder is convicted of DUI/OVI, a CDL disqualification is imposed.

 The focus of the Dominy Law Firm is representing clients for DUI/OVI charges.
-From his office in Columbus, Shawn Dominy represents clients in Franklin County and in courts throughout central Ohio.
-He has undergone extensive training specific to DUI/OVI, and he uses his expertise and experience to help clients who are fighting DUI/OVI charges.
-To learn more about Shawn Dominy and the Dominy Law Firm, please seethe attorney profile and the firm overview.
+From our office in Columbus, the lawyers represent clients in Franklin County and in courts throughout central Ohio.
+We have undergone extensive training specific to DUI/OVI, and we use our expertise and experience to help clients who are fighting DUI/OVI charges.
+To learn more about us, please see the attorney profiles and the ‘About Us’ page.
 You can also read reviews from previous clients and outcomes from previous cases.
-If you conclude your research and decide you may want to hire Shawn Dominy to represent you, a free consultation can be arranged by calling 614-717-1177 or by completing a CONTACT FORM.
+If you conclude your research and decide you may want to engage our representation, a free consultation can be arranged by calling 614-717-1177 or by completing a CONTACT FORM.

 - OVI / DUI First Offense In Ohio

 - OVI / DUI Second Offense In Ohio